No. 10 Duke dominates No. 11 Michigan State, 87-75

 Duke: Carey and Jones looked like the sort of stars the Blue Devils can build around to become one of the best teams in the country.

+“We’ve got to be more consistent with this play now,” Jones said.
+“We can’t have any lapse like we did last week.

+“We know the type of team we can be, and getting a road win like this is big for us.”

-Michigan State: Izzo has a lot of work to do, trying to rally a team that has been reeling since Winston's brother died last month.
+Michigan State: Izzo has a lot of work to do in trying to rally a team that has been reeling since Winston’s brother died last month.

+“It’s my job to get them ready and I’m going to do a better job of getting them ready,” Izzo said.
+“I won’t panic like most fans because I’ve been here before.”

 POLL IMPLICATIONS